Renault Zoe ZE EV charging

 The answer is this incredibly useful J1772 to Mennekes adapter cable.
 This allows you to connect to J1772 charging station; simply insert the J1772 plug to charge at up to 7.6kw or 30-40 kms of range per hour.
 Have a look at Plugshare map pic as an example of just how many J1772 charging stations available in your area!

 How to charge your Renault Zoe ZE from a public Type 2 Mennekes charging station

-There is a trend for public electric car charge points to be universal or socketed; this means the point has no in-built cable.
 The result is reduced maintenance and damage, as well as reduced liability for the owner of the station.
 If there is no permanently cable attached to the charger then there is less risk of it being driven over or generally being abused.
 Think air hose in a servo.
-They are otherwise known as BYO cable chargers.
+They are otherwise known as universal or untethered chargers.